 - of up to Y2 slot + TSMTC_duration if the active serving cells are in the same band as the SCell being activated or deactivated, provided the cell specific reference signals from the active serving cells and the SCell being activated or deactivated are available in the same slot, where, TSMTC_duration is

 - the longest SMTC duration among all above active serving cells in SCG and the SCell being activated when one SCell is activated.
-If SSB configuration (absoluteFrequencySSB) but no SMTC configuration is provided for the SCell being activated, the SSB transmission periodicity is assumed to be 5ms and TSMTC duration for the SCell being activated is [x]ms. If no SSB configuration (absoluteFrequencySSB) nor SMTC configuration is provided for the SCell being activated, TSMTC duration for the SCell being activated is 0ms;
+If SSB configuration (absoluteFrequencySSB) but no SMTC configuration is provided for the SCell being activated, the SSB transmission periodicity is assumed to be 5ms and TSMTC duration for the SCell being activated is x ms, where x = the number of consecutive subframes containing all SSBs in one SSB burst transmitted by the SCell being activated.
+If no SSB configuration (absoluteFrequencySSB) nor SMTC configuration is provided for the SCell being activated, TSMTC duration for the SCell being activated is 0ms;

 - the longest SMTC duration among all above active serving cells in SCG when one SCell is deactivated.